-The amplified voices of right wing politicians and media continue to dominate and drown out serious opposition continuing too resist Brexit.
+The amplified voices of right wing politicians and media continue to dominate and drown out serious opposition continuing to resist Brexit.
 Voices from Europe supporting Brexit from a different perspective are unheard in the melee.

 For one reason or another over 17 million of us in the UK didn’t like the European Union.
 Doesn’t mean we all didn’t like Europe.
-I love Europe, but I don’t love the EU or right wing European governments that push their undemocratic diktat following the imposition of a neo-liberal agenda.
+I love Europe, but I don’t love the EU or right wing European (including UK!) governments that push their undemocratic diktat following the imposition of a neo-liberal agenda.
 The supposition is what the accompanying media tell us – that voting for Brexit was racist and xenophobic.
 That many supported workers rights and reacted against austerity and privatisation has been written out of the story.

 An alternative account speaks of “The Systematic Effort fo the Transnational Elite to Crush the Brexit Revolution….”
 Takis Fotopoulos, Professor at London University SOAS, sees that an uprising occurred when the opportunity arose to express dissatisfaction with that elite and all that it imposed on the people – the “victims of the effects of globalisation”. combination of fear, disinformation and deception has been at work, including the spreading of a myth about racism and xenophobia.

 Costas Lapavitsas talks to George Galloway about crisis in Europe and the transformation of Capitalism.
 Instead of producing anything Capitalism has become “finacialised” allowing those in he financial sector to produce wealth without producing anything.
 While big business finds its own capital and is less reliant on banks, these have turned to other ways of raising finance – through drawing on the assets of